dreamcatcher-tech/network/Inbox/2024-12-26 1531 test harness for napps.md

 Should help by giving some kind of debug features of the napp interface, to trace calls in between modules ?

 Hopefully the tracing and debugging can be done by LLMs since it is all in json and they know how to mess with those things to get the desired outcomes.

+Can do automatic file cleanup by running an FS in ram.